hasura/graphql-engine/manual/data/index.rst

 Hasura Data
 ===========

-Hasura comes with JSON as well as :doc:`GraphQL <graphql/index>` data APIs which run on top of a :doc:`Postgres database <../postgres/index>` to store and retrieve data.
+The Hasura ``Data microsevice`` provides GraphQL as well as JSON APIs which run on top of a :doc:`Postgres database <../postgres/index>` to store and retrieve data.

 To fetch associated data with ease, one can define :doc:`relationships <relationships/index>` on